 Roberto is the 2018-2019 U.S. Fulbright Scholar award recipient in Criminology for Jamaica (See article below) and a 2020 Golden Key International Honor’s Society Scholar.
 He has presented in 5 countries and is currently working on a book that profiles his experiences in Jamaica as a U.S. Fulbright Scholar (2022) and a 2nd book on his PhD dissertation (2021).

-Roberto’s critical criminological scholarship is unique as it comes from his work as a practitioner.
-In 2008, he presented at the U.S. Department of Justice CCDO annual conference in Detroit Michigan.
-His M.A. thesis has been picked up by Routledge Taylor and Francis as a chapter in Gringo Injustice led by my PhD chair, Alfredo Mirande.
-He is profiled in Kim Wright’s Lawyers as Changemakers: The Global Integrative Law Movement; Bobby’s Story (2016) as making “positive contributions in policing”.
+Roberto’s critical criminological scholarship is unique as it comes from his work as a police officer of 20 years.
+In 2008, as an officer, he national presented and was recognized at the U.S. Department of Justice CCDO annual conference in Detroit Michigan for his Adelante Project initiative.
+Furthermore, his M.A. thesis has been picked up by Routledge Taylor and Francis as a chapter in Gringo Injustice, edited by his Ph.D. chair, Alfredo Mirande.
+He is profiled by the American Bar Association and Esquire Kim Wright in Lawyers as Changemakers: The Global Integrative Law Movement; Bobby’s Story (2016) as making “positive contributions in policing”.
 He was one of two non-attorneys that was nationally profiled.

 Back to Graduate Students